Operation Dewey Canyon: Phase 3 and the raid into Laos

-On 21 February, Captain Winecoff received a message from Colonel Barrow, 9th Marines Commanding Officer, to set up an ambush along Route 922.
-The Captain's men needed rest, and he requested a postponement but was denied by Colonel Barrow.
-The Captain utilized his 1st and 2nd Platoons, and at 16:10, 1st Platoon moved out and made its way to 2nd Platoon's position.
+On 21 February, Winecoff received a message from Colonel Barrow, 9th Marines Commanding Officer, to set up an ambush along Route 922.
+The Captain's men needed rest, and he requested a postponement but was denied by Barrow.
+Winecoff utilized his 1st and 2nd Platoons, and at 16:10, 1st Platoon moved out and made its way to 2nd Platoon's position.
 At 18:30, Winecoff briefed his men on the ambush.
 After dark they moved out towards Route 922, about 900 meters away.
-By 01:00, Captain Winecoff and Company H were in place and setting up the ambush.
+By 01:00, Winecoff and Company H were in place and setting up the ambush.
 Within minutes of getting into position they started hearing trucks coming down the road and continued to observe as 40 minutes later, a lone truck and one PAVN soldier also walked through the kill zone.
 Winecoff had not wanted the ambush sprung on one truck or soldier, realizing that eventually a bigger target would come down the road.
 At 02:30, the lights of eight trucks appeared, and as three trucks came into the kill zone the column of vehicles stopped.
 Not wanting to give away the ambush or their position Winecoff, set off the claymores and the ambush.
 The Marines poured small arms and automatic weapons fire on the three vehicles, the forward observer alerted the artillery, and rounds bracketed the company position.

-After minutes of fire, Captain Winecoff had his men moved forward, ensuring that everything was destroyed.
+After minutes of fire, Winecoff had his men moved forward, ensuring that everything was destroyed.
 The company proceeded to move out to the rally point 600 meters away and waited till daylight.
 Later, it rejoined with 3rd Platoon who had not been involved with the ambush because of the heavy patrols it had been involved with in the previous days.
 H Company was resupplied and the men rested.
 They had destroyed three trucks and killed eight PAVN soldiers.
 Company H did not suffer any casualties.

-After Action Reports of the patrol were met with positive reviews, General Abrams formally approved the operation.
-The success of the operation was more valuable than just the destruction of the enemy, because it allowed Colonel Barrow to request that continued operations in Laos be approved.
+After Action Reports of the patrol were met with positive reviews, Abrams formally approved the operation.
+The success of the operation was more valuable than just the destruction of the enemy, because it allowed Barrow to request that continued operations in Laos be approved.
 His reasoning for continued operations was the presence of the enemy in the area was a threat to his troops.
 Barrow noted, "I put a final comment on my message, which said, quote, "Put another way, my forces should not be here if ground interdiction of Route 922 not authorized."
-The message finally reached General Abrams via General Stilwell, who had adopted the Colonel's recommendation.
-General Abrams approved further action on 24 February, but restricted discussions of the Laotian operation.
+The message finally reached Abrams via Stilwell, who had adopted Barrow's recommendation.
+Abrams approved further action on 24 February, but restricted discussions of the Laotian operation.